Critical Factors in Outbound Lead Generation Success, Part 1: Agents

-Regardless of the reason, how companies decide to choose an outsource provider — and the characteristics and qualities they should look for to avoid picking the wrong one — is critical to success.
+Regardless of the reason, how companies decide to choose an outsourced provider — and the characteristics and qualities they should look for to avoid picking the wrong one — is critical to success.

-Of the many factors that go into making the right decision, four carry the most weight: the agents serving the program, the messaging (script or offer), lead management, and technology.
+Of the many factors that go into making the right decision, three carry the most weight: agents serving the program, messaging (script or offer), contact strategy.

 Let’s begin this series by talking about the vital part agents play in the lead generation program mix.

-Call center agents are the cornerstone of any successful outbound lead generation or customer acquisition program.
+Contact center agents are the cornerstone of any successful outbound lead generation or customer acquisition program.
 Their ability to connect with prospects, garner their attention, present a solid value proposition, and close on the opportunity, all without face to face contact, is a skill set that is both acquired and innate — and certainly to be admired, for it is no easy task.
-If you ask most in the industry, they’ll agree, agents are the heart and soul of the business.
+If you ask most in the industry, they’ll agree: Agents are the heart and soul of the business.

 Correct Hiring Practices